oracle/data-warehouse-etl-offload-samples/README.md

 | 5 | CITY | VARCHAR |

-**SRC_PRODUCT.csv** provides a set of product data.
-This is used to load the PRODUCT dimension in ADWC and to provide Product Category / Family data for the ETL Offload Spark sample.
+``SRC_PRODUCT.csv`` contains product data that is used in Oracle Autonomous Data Warehouse Cloud to provide product category and family data for the ETL offload sample.

 | Column Ordinal | Column Name | DataType |
 | --- | --- | --- |